project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/How_to_ upload_existing_content_using _sunbird (1).md

 >Note:

-Reviewer can not do any change in content.
-He review the content and put review comment for further changes or publish the content.
+A reviewer can not do any change in content.
+He reviews the content and send  the review comments to the content creatot for further changes or publish the content starighaway.

 ### Overview